plannigan/hyper-bump-it/docs/usage-guide/git-integration.md

 allowed initial branches.
 Additional branches can be added with `extend_allowed_initial_branches`.
 This functionality can be disabled by setting `allowed-initial-branches` to an empty list.

+## Commit & Tag Signing

+For users that want to sign commits or tags, this is supported out of the box.
+Commits created by `hyper-bump-it` will be signed if `commit.gpgsign` is set to `true`.
+Tags created by `hyper-bump-it` will be signed if `tag.gpgsign` is set to `true`.

 [git-python]: https://gitpython.readthedocs.io/